Be your best self

 ISFPs live in the world of sensation possibilities.
 They are keenly in tune with the way things look, taste, sound, feel and smell.
-They have a strong aesthetic appreciation for art, and are likely to be artists in some form, because they are unusually gifted at creating and composing things which will strongly affect the senses.
-They have a strong set of values, which they strive to consistently meet in their lives.
-They need to feel as if they're living their lives in accordance with what they feel is right, and will rebel against anything which conflicts with that goal.
-They're likely to choose jobs and careers which allow them the freedom of working towards the realization of their value-oriented personal goals.
+They have a strong aesthetic appreciation for art, and are likely to be artists in some form, because they are unusually gifted at creating and composing things that will strongly affect the senses.
+They have a strong set of values, that they strive to consistently meet in their lives.
+They need to feel as if they're living their lives in accordance with what they feel is right, and will rebel against anything that conflicts with that goal.
+They're likely to choose jobs and careers that allow them the freedom of working towards the realization of their value-oriented personal goals.

 ISFPs tend to be quiet and reserved, and difficult to get to know well.
-They hold back their ideas and opinions except from those who they are closest to.
+They hold back their ideas and opinions except from those closest to them.
 They are likely to be kind, gentle and sensitive in their dealings with others.
-They are interested in contributing to people's sense of well-being and happiness, and will put a great deal of effort and energy into tasks which they believe in.
+They are interested in contributing to people's sense of well-being and happiness, and will put a great deal of effort and energy into tasks that they believe in.

 ISFPs have a strong affinity for aesthetics and beauty.
 They're likely to be animal lovers, and to have a true appreciation for the beauties of nature.
 They're original and independent, and need to have personal space.
 They value people who take the time to understand the ISFP, and who support the ISFP in pursuing their goals in their own, unique way.
 People who don't know them well may see their unique way of life as a sign of carefree light-heartedness, but the ISFP actually takes life very seriously, constantly gathering specific information and shifting it through their value systems, in search for clarification and underlying meaning.

 ISFPs are extremely perceptive and aware of others.
 They constantly gather specific information about people, and seek to discover what it means.
-They are usually penetratingly accurate in their perceptions of others.
+They can be penetratingly accurate in their perceptions of others.